What is SCR: Everything You Need to Know

 (Resistors protect the diodes on an AC breaker circuit)

 This application involves utilizing two SCRs, which create and break a circuit.
-AC input voltage distributes regulating trigger pulses to the SCRs gates.
+AC input voltage distributes regulating trigger pulses to the SCR gates.
 Two resistors keep both diodes safe while resistance administered to the gate reduces the current.
 The circuit starts during the switch’s closed state.
 Then, SCR1 triggers during the positive half-cycle due to its forward-biased state.
 If the current value reaches zero, the device will deactivate.
-After that happens, SCR2 fires because of the reverse voltage polarity and it receives the correct current.
+After that happens, SCR2 fires because of the reverse voltage polarity, and it receives the correct current.
 Opening the switch causes the circuit to break.
-In effect, the SCRs will no longer receive trigger pulses while the current sets to zero.
+In effect, the SCRs will no longer receive trigger pulses while the current is set to zero.

 Therefore, a traditional switch can handle a gate current’s mA, which means that it can activate/deactivate the load current.